M.S. in Speech-Language Pathology - Program Overview (Residential)

-The master's degree program in speech-language pathology is designed to provide a broad spectrum of academic and practicum experiences necessary for the education of specialists who deal with disorders of human communication and swallowing.
+The M.S. degree in Speech-Language Pathology prepares students for the field of speech-language pathology.
+The program is designed to provide a broad spectrum of academic and practicum experiences necessary for the education of specialists who deal with disorders of human communication and swallowing.

-Clinical practical experiences are available in a wide range of professional settings including the JMU Speech- Language-Hearing Clinic, various hospital and rehabilitation programs, and the public schools.
-The academic and clinical components of the program are consistent with the requirements for certification in speech-language pathology of the Council for Clinical Certification (CFCC) of the American Speech-Language-Hearing Association and for health and education licensures in speech-language pathology by the state of Virginia.
+Clinical practical experiences are available in a wide range of professional settings including the JMU Audiology and Speech-Language Pathology Clinics, various hospital and rehabilitation programs, and the public schools.
+The academic and clinical components of the program are consistent with the requirements for certification in speech-language pathology of the Council for Clinical Certification (CFCC) of the American Speech-Language-Hearing Association and for health and education licensures in speech-language pathology by the Commonwealth of Virginia.
 Students applying for admission to the M.S. program in Speech-Language Pathology should be aware that some of the clinical placement sites will require a current criminal records check.

 Graduate Assistantships (GAs) are available on a competitive basis to full-time graduate students.
-Fellowships are funded from a variety of sources, including the university, endowments, organizations and service groups such as Scottish Rite and Lion’s Club, and external grant funding from both public and private sources.
+These awards are funded from a variety of sources, including the university, endowments, organizations and service groups such as Scottish Rite and Lion’s Club, and external grant funding from both public and private sources.
 No additional application is required.
-Contact the Director of the program listed above for more information.
-For more information about GA/TA opportunities, View information on departmental funding

 For questions regarding the CSD program, please email firstname.lastname@example.org.
 For questions regarding the admissions process, please contact The Graduate School or CSDCAS as appropriate.

 The Master of Science (M.S.) education program in speech-language pathology offered at James Madison University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296- 5700.